eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 - `"false"`: alias for not defining any trigger conditions

 ## Waypoints
 By defining attribute 'speed' with a positive value, the stop definition is turned into a waypoint.
-The vehicle will drive past the given lane and keep the defined speed while between startPos end endPos.
+The vehicle will drive past the given lane and keep at most the defined speed while between startPos end endPos.
+The actual [vehicle speed](Simulation/VehicleSpeed.md) cannot be higher than it would be without a waypoint.

 Special handling of other attributes: